-The Company has recognized compensation expense in the amount of approximately \$162,000 during the quarter ended December 31, 2015, related to the issuance of stock options.
+The Company has recognized compensation expense in the amount of approximately \$230,000 and \$392,000 during the three and six months ended March 31, 2016, respectively, related to the issuance of stock options.

-During the three months ended December 31, 2015 the Company granted options to purchase 45,500 common shares of the Company's stock at an average price of \$6.70 per common share.
+In September of 2015, the Company granted options to purchase 45,500 common shares of the Company's stock at an average price of \$6.70 per common share.
 The expense was estimated using Black-Scholes option pricing model using an average expected life of 10 years, expected stock volatility of 99% and a risk free rate of 2.2%.
 The average fair value of stock options granted was estimated to be \$6.00 per share in fiscal 2016.

-Subsequent to December 31, 2015, the Company granted stock options to purchase up to 61,000 of the Company's common stock, at an average price of \$5.13 per common share.
+In January of 2016, the Company granted stock options to purchase up to 61,000 of the Company's common stock, at an average price of \$5.13 per common share.
+The expense was estimated using Black-Scholes option pricing model using an average expected life of 10 years, expected stock volatility of 99% and a risk free rate of 2.2%.
+The average fair value of stock options granted was estimated to be \$5.13 per share in fiscal 2016.